-- Most filters do not remove viruses (except for e.g. hollow fibre filters with a pore size of 0.02 μm or nanocomposite filters).
-Therefore, combine filtration with chemical disinfection to profit from the advantages of both methods. - Clogging is a frequent problem.
-The smaller the pores the safer the water, but also the bigger the problem of clogging.
+- Most filters do not remove viruses except for hollow fibre filters with a pore size of 0.02 μm or nanocomposite filters.
+A combination of filtration with chemical disinfection gives the advantages of both methods. - Clogging is a frequent problem.
+The smaller the pores the safer the water, but also the more frequent the problem of clogging.
 If possible use clear water.
-Do not increase pressure of filtration!
-This may press germs through the system and contaminate your water.
-In the case of membrane filters, the filter material may be damaged by applying too much pressure.
-If the pressure required to press the water through the filter increases, the surface of the filter unit needs to be cleaned.
-This should be performed only by persons trained with the system to avoid damage.
-Clean according to the instructions in the manual (some filters like ceramic need to be brushed, others like hollow fibre filters can be backwashed).
-Do not forget to dispose the first cup of water filtered after the system was maintained to be sure that the "safe side" of the filter system is clean. - Depending on the material, filters are breakable (especially ceramic), so handle the equipment with care.
+Do not increase the pressure of filtration.
+This can pass microbes through the system and contaminate your water.
+In the case of membrane filters the material may be damaged by applying too much pressure.
+If the pressure required to press the water through the filter increases, the surface of the filter unit needs to be cleaned or replaced (see above). - Depending on the material, filters are breakable (especially ceramic), so handle the equipment with care.
 Most filters are damaged when freezing containing water remnants, resulting in microscopic cracks compromising disinfection.
 With some filters the need for replacement is only indicated by gradually requiring increasing filtration pressure.
-However, if the filter is damaged filtration pressure remains low in spite of an urgent need for replacement!
-Other filters (e.g. some nanocomposite filters) show no sign of being "used up" at all, so the user has to keep track of how many litres have been treated until a defined volume has been reached.

-Water is not conserved, so recontamination of treated water is a risk.
-Also the filter itself may become contaminated.
-For this reason some filters are impregnated with silver ions.
-Another issue is a possible contamination of the mouthpiece of devices which provide clean water by sucking water through the filter unit.
+However, if the filter is damaged filtration pressure remains low in spite of an urgent need for replacement.
+Some filters (e.g. some nanocomposite filters) give no sign of being "used up", so the user has to keep track of how many litres have been treated until a defined volume has been reached. - Water is not conserved, so recontamination of treated water is a risk.
+The filter itself may become contaminated or contamination can come via the mouthpiece in systems designed to increase pressure by sucking.
+For these reasons some filters are impregnated with silver ions.

 Additional remarks: The clearer the water to be filtered, the longer the filter can be used without the need for maintenance or replacement.
 If no clear water is available, it is useful to let the water "rest" in a bucket for the particles to settle before filtering.
 A simple coffee filter reduces turbidity and should eliminate eggs and larvae of helminths.
-Therefore, combination of a coffee filter and chlorine, which might not readily inactivate these germs, but bacteria and viruses, can be a suitable method to produce safe water.
+Therefore the combination of a coffee filter for the eggs and larvae and chlorine for bacteria and viruses can be a suitable method for producing safe water.
 Any filter system without activated carbon or other adhesive substances will not remove toxins.
-Avoid water which might be polluted by industry (old mines in the mountains) or agriculture (pesticides) where the approach to the mountain passes is farmland!
+Avoid water which might be polluted by industry (old mines in the mountains) or agriculture (pesticides) where the approach to the mountain passes through farmland!

-5.3.1 Gravity filtration by the ultrafilter "LifeStraw Family 1.0"

-Principles: Recently this system was controversial discussed although more and more in use, also in international projects.
-Therefore it is also a topic for occupational and social medicine.
-This ultrafilter is designed for drinking water treatment in households of low-income settings rather than to be applied during travel or in the mountains.
-But it may be expected that mountaineers and travellers will get their water from households (lodges) which use such systems.
-Since it is able to provide large volumes of water it may be expected that more and more expeditions or trekking groups will use it in future.
-Therefore it is included in this recommendation as a new, low-cost method working without power source.
-The unit cost would be USD \$ 0.005 per litre treated [35].
+5.3.1.1 Additional note: Gravity filtration for larger groups controversial although proven to be useful on large scale projects.
+They may be of interest to trekking groups or expeditions in addition to their social and community health role in rural communities.
+It is probable that mountaineers and travellers will get their water from households (lodges) which use such systems.
+They are therefore included in this recommendation as a new, low-cost method working without a power source.
+The unit cost would be USD 0.005 per litre treated [36].
 One filter may provide enough water for a 5-person family for three years.